Cuantos Ml Tiene Un Cm

 • Definition: A milliliter is a unit of volume within the metric system.
 It's a subunit of the liter (L), with 1000 milliliters making up one liter.

 • Relationship to Liter: The liter itself is originally defined based on the volume of one kilogram of pure water under specific conditions.
-However, for practical purposes, the relationship 1 L = 1000 ml is crucial.
+Still, for practical purposes, the relationship 1 L = 1000 ml is crucial.

 • Use: Milliliters are commonly used in everyday life, such as measuring liquids in recipes, medications, and containers.